National Minimum Wage

 The minimum wage is based on gross pay, so most elements of pay are taken into account.
 Specifically included are:

-- Incentive pay;
+- Incentive pay

-- Tips paid through the payroll;
+- Tips paid through the payroll

-- Deductions of a proper penalty (eg for misconduct);
+- Deductions of a proper penalty (eg for misconduct)

-- Deductions for an advance of wages;
+- Deductions for an advance of wages

-- Deductions to pay for shares;
+- Deductions to pay for shares

-- Sums recovered for accidental overpayments;
+- Sums recovered for accidental overpayments

-- Union subscriptions;
+- Union subscriptions

-- Workers’ pension contributions;
+- Workers’ pension contributions

 - Accommodation provided up to a specified limit.

 Some very significant payments are not taken into account.
 These include payments which do not form part of gross pay, such as

 Certain elements of gross pay are also excluded, in particular:

-Deductions from wages which no not count include: those for expenditure connected with the job (eg for the provision of safety clothing and uniforms); and deductions for the employer’s benefits (eg for meals provided).
+Deductions from wages which do not count include: those for expenditure connected with the job (eg for the provision of safety clothing and uniforms); and deductions for the employer’s benefits (eg for meals provided).